 While one glass of wine or champagne won’t hurt, try not to drink too much alcohol in flight.
 It’s extremely dehydrating and makes sleeping properly virtually impossible.
 Avoid caffeine completely on the plane as there is absolutely no need to force yourself to stay awake.
 In fact, the best thing you can do is nap as much as possible.

 Nap whenever you can.
-I know airlines provide lots of exciting films to watch and it’s easy to be distracted, but if you really want to avoid jet lag, this is crucial.
+I know airlines provide lots of exciting films to watch and it’s easy to be distracted.
+However, if you really want to avoid jet lag, sleep is crucial.
 Once the main meal has been served, try your best to get a bit of shut eye.
 Wear an eye mask and ear plugs if it helps.

 Stay awake until the next bedtime if you can

 Start to work only within the time zone you are actually in.
-Avoid going to bed on arrival, unless it is a time of the evening when you would normally sleep. in other words, if you normally go to bed at 10pm in your time zone, try not to go to bed before 9 or 10 pm in the time zone you are in.
-If necessary, you can go to bed a couple hours earlier but try to push yourself to stay up as long as you can.
+Avoid going to bed on arrival, unless it is a time of the evening when you would normally sleep.
+In other words, if you normally go to bed at 10pm in your time zone, try not to go to bed before 9 or 10 pm in the time zone you are in.
 Do not drive or operate heavy machinery if you are tired!

 Eat nutritious food regularly

 Have something light to eat at the next mealtime in local time even if it means you have an extra meal that day.
 For example, when arriving in New York or San Francisco from London, the flight arrives mid to late afternoon.
 I’ve eaten breakfast at home, a main meal at ‘lunchtime’ on the plane and a light ‘tea’ with sandwiches and cakes just before we arrive.
 However I still eat supper at supper time local time.